dukesrg/logue-osc/README.md

 |FM7|-|-|Bank select 1...4|Voice select 1...32|-|-|-|-|

 ### Notes
+* Oscillators are developed and tested on NTS-1, wich can utilize about twice more CPU performance comparing with Prologue and Monologue XD.
+So the the latters may experience oscillator sound degradation with some of the FX enabled or even without the FX.
+Please don't hesitate to report such issues.
 * Supersaw polyphony is only for NTS-1 firmware 1.2.0 with legato switched off.
 Setting polyphony more than 1 in any other hardware configuration may result to unpredicted behaviour.
 * Supersaw polyphony is limited to use for chords or preemptive mode with last note priority due to NTS-1 firmware 1.2.0 non legato NOTE OFF implementation (i.e. only last released note event is passed to the runtime).
 * With Supersaw sound may be degraded when using high level of unison and/or high level of polyphony with another FX due to high CPU processing power requirement, so use parameters wisely for your current creative requiremet.